-Add about a ¼ cup of filtered water to the top of the bowl of kibble to moisten and enhance the flavour of the pet food.
+Add about a ¼ cup of filtered water to the top of the bowl of kibble to moisten and enhance the flavor of the pet food.
 Kibble is dry and brittle, and most pets probably end up swallowing whole pieces rather than chewing them up, which delays the digestive process to break down these pieces.
-In addition to this, when water is added, the kibble expands and releases the aroma, which can increase your pet's interest.
+In addition to this, when water is added, the kibble expands and releases an aroma, which can increase your pet's interest.
 Some pets just prefer wet food to dry, so adding water to kibble can help.
 Also, adding water to their meals is a way to get them to drink more water and stay hydrated.

 2. Limit the number of treats